 In total, the study authors note, about 5.4 million adults live with this condition.
-It is characterized by progressive memory loss and the impairment of other cognitive functions tied to conducting daily activities.
+It is

 There is currently no cure for Alzheimer’s disease, so treatments focus on managing its symptoms.
 It is particularly important for people living with this condition to be able to carry out their day-to-day activities for as long as possible, in order to maintain a good quality of life.

 A recent clinical trial conducted by specialists at the Ohio State University Wexner Medical Center in Columbus tested the efficiency of implants for deep brain stimulation in helping people with Alzheimer’s to keep living independently for longer.

 Dr. Douglas Scharre and colleagues’ method requires implanting very thin electrical wires into the brain’s

 Electrical signals are emitted through the implanted wires so as to stimulate the relevant brain networks.
 The electric pulsations are controlled by a device implanted in the chest.

 “The frontal lobes are responsible for our abilities to solve problems, organize and plan, and utilize good judgments,” explains Dr. Scharre.